appt-org/accessibility-code-examples/accessibility-action.md

 # Accessibility action

-Accessibility actions provide alternative ways for for users of assistive technologies to perform actions.
+Accessibility actions provide alternative ways for users of assistive technologies to perform actions.
 For users of [switch control](https://beta.appt.org/en/docs/ios/features/switch-control) it can be difficult to use drag-and-drop functionality.
 This functionality can be made more accessible by providing accessibility actions to move items up and down.

 ## WCAG